-- With cooperation from Information Owners, complete Risk Assessments on internal and external systems provided by the IT office to understand and relay the level of sensitive data that is permitted to be stored on such systems.
+- With cooperation from the Information Security Office, and functional data stewards, complete risk assessments on internal and external systems provided by the IT office to understand and relay the level of data that is permitted to be stored on such systems.
 Reference Appendix C.

 Basic Risks and Safeguards

 The UMS Information Policy and Standards identify a number of controls to be employed to safeguard data.
 The following are some basic practices.

 - Make a concerted effort to understand what Restricted and Confidential Data is in your control and possession at all times.

 - Share Restricted and Confidential Data only with those who have a need to know.
 This includes limiting who can hear voice and desktop video discussions, orienting computer screens away from those not authorized and using secure print features or quickly retrieving documents that are printed on copy machines, fax machines and printers.